Freight Shipping from Grand Rapids to Seattle

 How much does it cost to ship freight from Grand Rapids to Seattle?

-Full truckload (FTL) rates from Grand Rapids, MI to Seattle, WA currently range from $5,014-$6,180 for a standard dry van load over the 2,332-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Seattle, WA currently range $5,014-$6,180 (roughly $2.17-$2.67 per mile over 2,332 miles).
 LTL shipments typically cost $1,483-$2,382 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Seattle?